 There is a green revolution growing.
 Can you feel it?

-Urban farming, organic gardening, and small-scale local agriculture are the movers and shakers of the modern back-to-the-land movement.
+Urban farming, organic gardening, small-scale local agriculture, and agrihoods are the movers and shakers of the modern back-to-the-land movement.
 This movement seeks to address current issues like the contradiction of food scarcity and waste, childhood obesity, exponential city growth, greenhouse gasses and climate change.

 Living greener and growing organic have positive effects, big and small.
 Farmers markets have increased in the US at a rate of over 1000% since the mid-1970.
 Countries are banning GMO crops and legislating or inventing creative solutions to food waste and scarcity.
 Bringing gardening into school curriculum is creates lifelong healthy eaters and introduces new fruits and vegetables to picky-eating and/or under-privileged children.
 Simply sinking your hands into the soil can combat stress and depression.
 Edible gardens address the California drought by more efficiently using water and cultivating soil health.